JoinCODED/WS-Dart-M2-Variabels/01_Dart_Basics/01_The_main_method.md

-Try to run an empty dart file, what did you get?
+Try to run an empty Dart file, what did you get?

 An error that says: